mautrix/docs/bridges/go/discord/relay.md

 bridge (the same server as defined in the `appservice` section).
 Discord will use the `/mautrix-discord/avatar/{server}/{id}/{hash}` endpoint on the provided address to download avatars.

+## In-depth explanation of bridging modes
+The bridge has two ways of bridging messages to Discord:

+* Messages from users who have logged in (i.e. ran the `login` command successfully) will be bridged through the account they logged in with.
+  It makes no difference whether the account is a bot or a real user.
+  * Bots and users can't change their profile info per message on Discord.
+    They always use the profile set for the bot or user.
+* Messages from users who have not logged in will be bridged through the webhook set for the portal, if there is one.
+If not, those messages will not be bridged at all.
+  * Webhooks can change their profile info per message on Discord, so the bridge will send the Matrix user's profile info for each message.

+If you run `login bot <bot token>` using your main Matrix account, then your messages will be bridged through the bot (with the bot's default name/avatar), not through the webhook with a custom name/avatar.
+Therefore, if you want your messages to be bridged through the webhook, don't run the command on your main account.
+Instead, you should make a separate Matrix account just for logging into the bridge as the Discord bot.

+The bridge has no special features when logging in with a bot token.
+If one or more users log in with their real Discord accounts, there is no benefit to having a bot too.
+A webhook is sufficient for bridging messages from Matrix users who haven't logged in.